What’s this? It looks like the wearable equivalent of a NoPhone

 Mercifully, no. You get a ‘sender’, which is plugged into a headphone port (and which itself has a port to plug your headphones into).
 And then there’s the wearable itself.
 That’s it.
 There’s nothing to configure.
-And this means it can work with anything from a cutting-edge smartphone (although perhaps not the iPhone 7) to some beaten-up Walkman you have knocking around your office, you hipster, you.
+And this means it can work with anything from a cutting-edge smartphone (although, perhaps not the iPhone 7, from what we're hearing) to some beaten-up Walkman you have knocking around your office, you hipster, you.

 So that means it can work with games systems?
 VR headsets?
 Synths?

 Yep.
-Wear the Basslet and you’ll feel the VADOOM of your enemies being blown apart in Generic 3D Shooty Game XI, the ear-monstering bass of classic synths, and how a DJ set might feel in a club.
+Wear the Basslet and you’ll feel the VADOOM of your enemies being blown apart in Generic 3D Shooty Game XI, the ear-destroying bass of classic synths and how a DJ set might feel in a club.
 And, smartly, the little unit will differentiate between all those sounds — for example, hard kicks and melodic bass ‘feel’ different.

-Where can I get some of these good vibrations?
+Where can I get some of these good vibes?

 Kickstarter.
-The Basslet is already funded, and €139 (S$210) will secure you a unit, with an estimated delivery date of December — just in time for you to more fully enjoy that thumping 12-inch remix of Rudolph the Red-Nosed Reindeer.
+The Basslet is already funded, and €139 (about ₹10k will secure you a unit), with an estimated delivery date of December — just in time for you to more fully enjoy that thumping 12-inch remix of Rudolph the Red-Nosed Reindeer.